-&lt;sup>2 The terms of the settlement agreement were submitted to the ALJ under seal at hearing and were not provided to CDE or Newport-Mesa.
-Other than to explain why Student continued to receive RTC services, the terms of the agreement are not relevant to resolution of the issue presented.
+&lt;sup>2 The terms of the March 1, 2008 confidential settlement agreement were submitted to the ALJ under seal on April 7, 2009, and were not provided to CDE.
+Other than to explain why Student continued to receive RTC placement services, the terms of the agreement are not relevant to resolution of the issue presented.